 An updated Resource Management Plan (RMP) is proposed to be developed that incorporates many of the measures in the current Cutler RMP.
-This new Cutler RMP would be developed after the Project is granted an approved receives a FERC license Order.
+This new Cutler RMP would be developed after the Project receives a FERC license Order.
 Section 2 presents all of the PM&E measures proposed to be implemented for the Project under a new license.
-Existing
+Existing measures that would continue under the new license, and proposed new measures are described in greater detail below as related to the protection of Ute ladies'-tresses orchids and their habitat.